Lillian-Elek-Data/ML-with-Python/README.md

 - Plotting the Elbow with Standardized Variables
 - Analyzing the results
 ## Weather Data Regrouped Clustering
-This file has a new column Weather_Regrouped: a manula grouping/ simplifying of the original weather column and goes over:
+This file [Weather Data Regrouped - Clustering](/Weather%20ML/Weather%20Data%20Regrouped%20-%20Clustering.ipynb) has a new column Weather_Regrouped: a manula grouping/ simplifying of the original weather column and goes over:
 - Balancing the dataset
 - Standardization
 - Manual K-means clustering with sklearn